M-Faried/pipelines/README.md

 pipe := pipelines.NewPipeline(channelBufferSize, resultStep, step1, step2, step3)
 ```

 Another version is available to create the pipeline on the fly without creating and configuring the steps first.
-This version takes the processes to be run directly in each step and creates all the steps with a standard label and the same replicas count.
+This version takes the processes to be converted into steps.
+This version limitation is that it creates all the steps with a standard label and the same replicas count.

 ```go
 channelBufferSize := 10